-Success tips when doing business in Nigeria
+Success tips when doing business in Nigeria in 2023

 - Agreeing with people is considered a sign of respect in Nigeria.
 Business persons will occasionally ‘yes’ when they mean ‘no’ to avoid seeming disrespectful;

 - Privacy is not guaranteed for most business appointments.
 Businessperson should avoid getting aggravated if a meeting is interrupted by phone calls or visits from friends and families;